Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Mismatched Debate

-For further analysis, we propose a new metric \texttt{dominance} for the LLMs.
-For example, the \texttt{dominance} of the proposition LLM is defined as the portion of inter-inconsistent examples that the opposition LLM compromises, and vice versa.
-The \texttt{dominance} directly reflects the degree to which the LLM dominates the debate.
+For further analysis, we introduce a new metric \texttt{dominance} for LLMs.
+For example, the \texttt{dominance} of the proponent LLM is defined as the portion of inter-inconsistent samples that the opponent LLM compromises, and vice versa.
+The \texttt{dominance} directly reflects the extent that the LLMs adhere to their viewpoints.

-For clearer comparisons, we adopt the \texttt{dominance} of the debates of ChatGPT \& Davinci-003 as a reference.
-Table~\ref{tab:dominance} shows the overall \texttt{dominance} across different debates and datasets.
-We can infer that:

-(1)~In the debate between ChatGPT and Davinci-003, the two LLMs achieve similar \texttt{dominance} on both datasets.
-It proves that ChatGPT and Davinci-003 have comparable capabilities.
-Therefore, \textbf{LLMs hold nearly equal probabilities to change their viewpoints or adhere to their perspectives when facing comparable LLMs.}

-(2)~In the debate between ChatGPT and GPT-4, GPT-4 has absolute advantages in \texttt{dominance} on both datasets.
-Interestingly, this situation aligns with humans, stronger people would dominate the dialogues.
-This also explains that the performance of mismatched debates has an upper bound. \textbf{Thus, LLMs hold a larger probability to adhere to their perspectives when facing weaker LLMs.} If we can find a comparable LLM to GPT-4, the debate between them can further boost the performance.
+Take a fair debate~(ChatGPT \& Davinci-003) for example, Table~\ref{tab:dominance} shows ChatGPT and Davinci-003 achieve similar \texttt{dominance} on both datasets.
+It explains why \textbf{Comparable LLMs can debate to compromise or adhere to more reasonable perspectives to improve the performance.} Hence, we use it as a reference for the mismatched debates, as shown in Table~\ref{tab:dominance}, we can conclude:

+(1)~Stronger LLMs~(GPT-4 and ChatGPT) in the mismatched debates have absolute advantages in \texttt{dominance}.
+This mirrors human circumstances. \textbf{Thus, stronger LLMs hold a larger probability to adhere to their perspectives.} When superior LLMs are less confident in a few samples, they are easier to be disturbed by the weaker LLMs.

-(3)~However, LLaMA \& ChatGPT does not exhibit such a large gap in \texttt{dominance} in the mismatched debate.
-This is mainly because LLaMA is a very bad debater, it would generate the sentence like \textit{``Option (x) is more plausible''} most of the time.
-This explicit stance would make ChatGPT swing, and the swing property might be due to the training or labeling strategies of RLHF.
+(2)~However, LLaMA \& ChatGPT does not exhibit such a large gap in \texttt{dominance}.
+This is mainly because LLaMA is a bad debater.
+It is not capable to evaluate the arguments of others and only generates the sentence like \textit{``Option (x) is more plausible''} most of the time, this would make ChatGPT swing.